GST Return Filing

 How Many Returns are there under GST?

 Within the Goods and Services Tax (GST) system, 13 returns cater to different facets of a taxpayer's financial dealings.
-It's important to recognize that not all taxpayers must file every type of return; the specific returns that need to be filed depend on the taxpayer's category and the particulars of their GST registration.
+Not all taxpayers must file every type of return; the specific returns that need to be filed depend on the taxpayer's category and registration particulars.

 • GSTR-1: Filed for disclosing details of outward supplies, essentially the sales.